 Depending on your O365 plan, using Flow can be completely free or may require supplemental licensing.
-Check with your ADNET Engagement Manager to see how you are affected.
+Check with your ADNET Engagement Manager to discuss your plan.

-If you need to get supplemental Flow licensing, there are three pricing plans:
+If you need to get supplemental Microsoft Flow licensing, there are three pricing plans:

 - Flow Free: The free plan lets you create unlimited flows, but you only get 750 runs per month and checks happen every 15 minutes.